Composite octet baryons in a relativistic mean field description of nuclear and neutron star matter: BARYONS IN SYMMETRIC NUCLEAR MATTER

 must be equivalent to a Lorentz transformation applied directly to the baryon energy, $\delta \varepsilon_b(k) \equiv \varepsilon_b'(k) - \varepsilon_b(k) = - \vect{u} \cdot \vect{k} + \varepsilon_b(k) \, \vect{u} \cdot \vect{v}_b(k)$ to first order in $\vect{u}$, where $\vect{v}_b(k) = \vect{\nabla}_k \varepsilon_b(k)$ is the velocity of the baryon.
 This requirement leads to the relation

 In Eqs.~(\ref{eq:deltaepsilonb}) and (\ref{eq:landau}), and in all following relations, $\varepsilon_N \equiv \varepsilon_N(p_N)$ is the Fermi energy of the nucleon in symmetric nuclear matter, while the momentum $k$ is arbitrary.
 For the case where $b$ is a nucleon, Eq.~(\ref{eq:landau}) agrees with the relativistic form of the Landau effective mass relation for variable momentum $k$~\cite{Baym:1975va}.
-The new and important point here is the factor $\frac{\varepsilon_N}{\varepsilon_b(k)}$.

 The velocity of the baryon is usually expressed in terms of the Landau effective mass ($M_b^*(k)$) by $v_b(k) \equiv \frac{k}{M_b^*(k)}$.
 By taking the limits $k \rightarrow 0$ on both sides of Eq.~(\ref{eq:landau}), we then obtain a simple relation of the form

 where we defined $\hat{f}_{1, bN}(p,p')$ such that the ``full'' $\ell=1$ interaction (like for example the last term in Eq.~(\ref{eq:isoscalar})) is expressed in the form $\left(\vect{p} \cdot \vect{p}'\right) \, \hat{f}_{1, bN}(p,p')$.